This page is for testing providers, partners and community organizations. Trying to find COVID-19 tests near you?

 - Please check the tests’ expiration dates.
 Use the tests that are close to expiring first.
 The Food and Drug Administration (FDA) extended the shelf-life of some at-home tests.
 Check test expiration dates here.

 - The most up-to-date information on storage can be found on the FDA website.

-There are no reporting requirements when receiving FREE COVID-19 At-Home Tests from NCDHHS.
-All organizations must complete an attestation form attesting that they will provide the test for free in the community.
+There are no reporting requirements for organizations who received FREE COVID-19 At-Home Tests from NCDHHS.
+All organizations who ordered tests from NCDHHS completed an attestation form stating that they will provide the tests for free in the community.

 If you find that your organization has expired tests after checking the website for extended dating, expired tests may be disposed of with regular waste.
 NCDHHS cannot accept returns of expired tests.